Grandma's Old Fashioned Picnic Food Ideas

 (Source: ©Don Bell)

-Old fashioned picnic food ideas for winter lunches included homemade hamburger stew, pork and beans, and hot dogs roasted over an open fire.
+Old fashioned picnic food ideas for our winter lunches included homemade hamburger stew, pork and beans, and hot dogs roasted over an open fire.

 Mom's homemade butter tarts and my aunt's frosted cupcakes made the perfect dessert while piping hot chocolate and tea helped to keep us warm.
 It was always so much fun!